PraiseCharts/api-docs/docs/guides/3 - download/download-in-depth.md

 ## Patches

 Patches don't have parts or keys.
-Just specify the sku.
+Just specify the SKU.